aaron-grau/curic/rails/projects/first_routes/README.md

 # First Routes & Controllers

+## Learning Goals

++ be able to create routes in `routes.rb`
++ be able to read and understand rails server error messages
++ know the three places that `params` come from
++ be able to nest query value parameters
++ be able to write controller actions that read from and write to the database
++ know how and when to render errors

+[aa-contactsapi]: http://aa-contactsapi.herokuapp.com

+## First Routes

 In this project we'll start playing with Rails routing.
 To start, generate a new, blank Rails project.

-[aa-contactsapi]: http://aa-contactsapi.herokuapp.com

-## First Routes

 Go to `config/routes.rb` and generate your first routes with: